Just about every time I network with other marijuana growers, we share complaints about nutrients companies and their products.

 Why Don’t Manufacturers Test Their Nutrients on Marijuana???

 Regardless of the vicious battles in the nutrients industry, growers’ quest for professional cannabis-specific nutrients continued.
-As soon as Dennis Peron’s pioneering Proposition 215 California medical marijuana growing legalization law was passed by voters in 1996, we pressured nutrients companies to do legal scientific agricultural research to make professional nutrients for cannabis plants.
+As soon as Dennis Peron’s pioneering Proposition 215 California medical marijuana growing legalization law was passed by voters in 1996, we pressured nutrients companies to do scientific agricultural research to make professional nutrients for cannabis plants.

 Fast forward to 2010 and up to today: recreational and medical marijuana growing is totally, federally legal in Canada, hemp growing is federally legal in the USA, and many American states have legalized recreational and medical growing.